faddat/imager/README.md

 ## Sponsorship and Acknowledgements
 The R&D work that made this possible is funded by [Tenderrmint, Inc](https://tendermint.com).
 I'm deeply grateful for their support in this endeavor.

-@mkaczanowski's work on [packer-builder-arm](https://github.com/mkaczanowski/packer-builder-arm) made this possible.
+@mkaczanowski 's work on [packer-builder-arm](https://github.com/mkaczanowski/packer-builder-arm) made this possible.